 Milk from the Aubrac cow is used to make the local unpasteurized blue cheese, Tome de Laguiole, which is certified by the French government with a designation of appellation d’origine contrôlée, or AOC.
 This official stamp guarantees specific quality standards and geographic proximity, and acts as a certificate of authenticity for well-known French products — wines, butters, cheeses — both inside and outside France.
 But Tome de Laguiole is, at best, the region’s second-best-known export.

 Pierre Jean Calmels invented the Laguiole droit (“straight Laguiole”) knife in 1829 while working as the village blacksmith.
 It was a basic design meant for farmers; the handle was carved from the Aubrac cow’s black-tipped horn or ivory and the blade came to a central point.
 Later, Calmels updated his design, adding a fold-out trocar, a slim surgical awl used to puncture a cow’s rumen to relieve bloat.
-The blade was lean and slightly curved.
+The blade was lean, with a slight curve.

 When the Industrial Revolution drove local farmers into the cities of Toulouse, Lyon, Marseille and Paris, they carried their Laguiole knives with them.
 As the design gained popularity, it picked up other distinctive embellishments: forged handle bolsters; designs chiseled along the spine; a Shepherd’s Cross hammered into the handle; and a hand-engraved bee fitted atop the spring.
 A corkscrew, for sommeliers and picnickers.
 Today, all are hallmarks of the iconic French folding-knife style.
 But the Laguiole knife is just that — a style.
 Although widely recognized, neither the Laguiole design nor the construction is protected by the French government, European Union, or any other entity.
 Numerous companies around the world — in China, Pakistan, even other parts of France — churn out cut-rate versions stamped with the same name, and there’s no one to say that they can’t.
 Those knives, the kind you buy as a wedding gift for your cousin, are imprinted with the Laguiole name, but not its soul.